altoviso/bd-promise/README.md

 # Features

-* Constructor includes optional timeout argument to say the promise should cancel after that time has expired, e.g.:
+* Constructor includes optional timeout argument (in ms) to say the promise should cancel after that time has expired, e.g.:

  ```let p = new Promise(500, executor);```